dmlpublic/bibliographicalXML-client/README.md

 **Collation** is the first component to be extracted. **Collation** resides in https://github.com/cacology/bibliographicalXML.git.

 bibliogrphicalXML-client is a client repository demonostrating how **collation** can be used.
-It has a schema (book.xsd) that includes collation.xsd.
-Whist.3.xml (and other xml files) are sample descriptions unchanaged from Levy's Hoyle bibliography (except for headers and namespaces) that validate with book.xsd and collation.xsd

-To make things work, this repository should be cloned to a directory called bibXML-client and the other repostory to a sibling directory called bibXML-service.
-Later we can find a more robust way for the client code to find the reusable code.

-Next steps are:

-1. to separate the python code into the parts that work with **collation** and the broader parts that work only with book.xsd (**COMPLETE**)
-2. to separte the XSLT in the same way (**FIRST PASS COMPLETE** see issues)
-3. to identify other bibliograpahical components that can be extracted from book.xsd as reusable components.
+It has two complete examples.

+**minimal** has a schema (minimal.xsd) that includes the collation schema, an XML file with a sample collation (minimal.xml), and a style sheet (minimal.xsl, that includes collation.xml from **collation**) to transform it into html.

+**minimalOverride** demonstrates how to override a schema definition from **collation**.
+It uses a reduced example from Levy's Hoyle work (http://booksongaming.com/hoyle/bibliography/books/whist.2.xml) where a note on the collation formula requires some markup (a superscript chi). **minimalOverride** has a schema that overrides the element **note** from **collation** so that it is a typeld that supports markup rather than a plain text field.
+There are corresponding XML and XSL files.

+There are also some rudimentary XProc scripts that will validate XML against a schema, run the python checking, and run the XML->HTML transformations.
+More work is required on these.

+To use this skeleton for your own bibliographical work, fork this repository and clone it.  **bibliographicalXML** will be pulled in as a submodule.
+We do not want to bring others' bibliographical work into this repository which should remain a skeleton.